makefile-inc/common/README.md

 ### Git

 - `common/git/check/gitignore` - check that gitignore file contains another gitignore files rules.
-   Userfull for checking in another includes repos and rott makefile that all gitignore rules were added to root `.gitignore` file.
+   Usefully for checking in another includes repos and root makefile that all gitignore rules were added to root `.gitignore` file.
    Params:
    - `ROOT_GITIGNORE`=*PATH* - path to gitignore file for check (root .gitignore).
 Default `$(CURDIR)/.gitignore`